-By default, the filter stack is empty.
-To add a filter, simply click on the Add Filter button at the top of the stack, and click the filter you would like to add to the stack.
-Clicking on the button in the top left corner of the pane will turn that effect on or off, which can be helpful if you want to see the effect in the context of other edits you have made.
-If you don't like the effect, click on the trash can icon in the pane's title bar to get rid of it.
-The Reset button at the bottom of each pane will reset that pane's settings to their default.
+By default, the filter stack is empty, although, if you have applied a preset, you will see those filters in the stack.
+Clicking on the button in the top left corner of the filter pane will turn that effect on or off, which can be helpful if you want to see the effect in the context of other edits you have made.
+If you don't like the effect, click on the 'X' icon in the pane's title bar to get rid of it.
+The Reset button, which is next to the Delete button, is represented by 'O' and will reset that pane's settings to their default.